0100101101011010/0100101101011010.github.io/resources/uw/biol342.md

 in image above:

-- B and C are likely different from D, E F
+- B and C are likely different from D, E, F
 - D and F are likely different from E
 - E is more similar to F than D